 - (a) Omitting a figure in the program. - (b) Adding a figure to a program.
 In this case a zero will be given to the figure immediately following the added figure.
 Refer to 4.12.1(c) for interruption.
 As long as the judge is able to follow the sequence, the competitor is to be given the benefit of doubt. - (c) Flying a figure which deviates from the drawing held by the judges for scoring purposes (Form B or C).
-Note: when a figure is added to a sequence Rule 7.3.1 (b) applies. - As long as the Judge is able to follow the sequence, the competitor is to be given the benefit of doubt. - (d) Flying a figure in the wrong direction on the X axis.
+Note: When a figure is added to a sequence Rule 7.3.1 (b) applies.

+As long as the Judge is able to follow the sequence, the competitor is to be given the benefit of doubt.

+- (d) Flying a figure in the wrong direction on the X axis.
 The Y axis is non-directional. - (e) Any cumulative deviation in excess of 45 degrees on the roll, pitch, or yaw axes. - (f) Any figure or figures started and flown completely outside the Aerobatic Box prior to initial entry, as determined by the Boundary Judge.
-Any such figures will be awarded a zero (0) by the Chief Judge and no additional boundary infringement penalty will be imposed. - (g) Any figure started behind the Judges' line as determined by the Chief Judge. - (h) Any figure that is entirely or partially flown behind the deadline. - (i) Any Super Slow roll flown at a rotation rate less than 10 seconds per 360 degrees.
-Timing is done at the Chief Judge's station.
+Any such figures will be awarded a zero (0) by the Chief Judge and no additional boundary infringement penalty will be imposed. - (g) Any figure started behind the Judges' line as determined by the Chief Judge. - (h) Any figure that is entirely or partially flown behind the deadline.